citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

 Linux
 -----
-1. Create a new folder (for example `mkdir /home/username/server`).
+1. Create a new folder (for example `mkdir /home/username/FXServer/server`), this will be used for the server binaries.
 2. Download the latest `master` branch build for Linux from the [artifacts server][linux-artifacts](copy the URL for the latest server version and use `wget <url>` to download it).
-3. Extract the build using `cd path/to/server/folder && tar xf fx.tar.xz` (you need to have `xz` installed, on Debian/Ubuntu this is in the `xz-utils` package).
+3. Extract the build to the directory that was previously created, using `cd /home/username/FXServer/server && tar xf fx.tar.xz` (you need to have `xz` installed, on Debian/Ubuntu this is in the `xz-utils` package).
-4. Clone [cfx-server-data][server-data] in a new folder (other than your FXServer folder).
+4. Clone [cfx-server-data][server-data] in a new folder outside of your server binaries folder.
   <br>4b.
-For example `git clone https://github.com/citizenfx/cfx-server-data.git /home/username/server-data`
+For example `git clone https://github.com/citizenfx/cfx-server-data.git /home/username/FXServer/server-data`
 5. Make a **server.cfg** file in your `server-data` folder (copy the [example server.cfg](#servercfgexample) file below into that file).
 6. Generate a license key at <https://keymaster.fivem.net>.
 7. Set the license key in your `server.cfg` using `sv_licenseKey "licenseKeyGoesHere"`.
 8. Run the server from the `server-data` folder.
-  <br>8b. `bash /home/username/server/run.sh +exec server.cfg`
+  <br>8b. `bash /home/username/FXServer/server/run.sh +exec server.cfg`

 Common issues
 ---------------